AI Search Visibility for Local Businesses: 7-Step Guide

 Step 1: Check Your Current AI Visibility

 Before you optimize, find out where you stand.
-Use RankWeave's Free Quick Check to see if AI engines currently recommend your business.
+Use RankWeave's Free Quick Check to assess your local business AI visibility — see if AI engines currently recommend your business across ChatGPT, DeepSeek, and Gemini.
 It's free, requires no signup, and gives you results in 30 seconds.
+This is the first step to improving your ai search visibility for local businesses.

 Try queries like: